Teresa Hooley: Biography

-She was born in Risley, Derbyshire, and (accordingly to a letter from her sold at auction recently) she lived at Goldenbrook Farm in Risley at some point during her life.
+She was born in Risley, Derbyshire, and she lived at Goldenbrook Farm in Risley at some point during her life.
 Teresa Mary Hooley's early life was spent at Risley Lodge, the home of her father Terah Hooley (died 1927), a successful lace manufacturer who built Springfield Mill at Sandiacre, and her mother Mary (died 1928), his second wife.
 She made her name before the Great War, writing poems in the Daily Mirror alongside Edith Sitwell – not an admirer of her work.
 During the war, she presumably had an interest in Spiritualism, since her poem "Christ of the Night" appeared in the Occult Review in December 1915, on p.
 342. Her work was published in a number of collections in the 1920s and 1930s but has largely fallen out of fashion.
 One of her poems, "The Owl" (Sova) was published in a 1939 Czech language compilation of animal poetry.
 She had two full brothers who survived childhood.
 Of these the younger, Basil Terah Hooley, born in 1893, was decorated in the Great War but died in the 1918 flu pandemic.
 Her much older half-brother was the financier Ernest Terah Hooley of Risley Hall with whom she maintained a civil if frosty relationship.
-Hooley married Frank H. Butler in May 1920 at Risley Church.
+Hooley married Frank H. Butler in May 1920 at All Saints' Church, Risley.
 They had a son but the marriage did not survive.
 In later life some found her a formidable presence.

+Hooley was a vice-president of the League Against Cruel Sports.